AelinXYZ/aelin-subgraph/README.md

   eg: `npm run deploy:hosted:init -- --network <network> --repo <repo>`

 Replace <network> with the desired network (e.g., goerli, mainnet, optimism, arbitrum, polygon) and <repo> with the desired repository name (e.g., user/repo).

+### Studio Deployment

+The deploy script simplifies the deployment process, allowing you to deploy to any network and repo.

+- Create a `.env` file in the root directory and set the `GRAPH_DEPLOY_KEY` environment variable

+- Run `npm run deploy:studio:init` with the --network and --repo arguments:

+  eg: `npm run deploy:studio:init -- --network <network> --repo <repo>`

+Replace <network> with the desired network (e.g., mainnet, arbitrum) and <repo> with the desired repository name (e.g., your-subgraph-slug).

 ## Notifications